gustavnavar/Grid.Blazor/docs/blazor_odata/Crud.md

 You can also add components on the CRUD forms using the ```RenderCrudComponentAs<TComponent>``` method.
 You must define these columns as **Hidden** to show them just on CRUD forms.

+You can configure the width of the column input element using the ```SetCrudWidth(int width)``` method.
+The default value is 5 and you can configure it from 1 to 10.

 And finally all columns included in the grid but not in the CRUD forms should be configured as "CRUD hidden" using the ```SetCrudHidden(true)``` method.

 **Notes**: